THE FABULOUS RUTLAND WEEKEND TELEVISION EPISODE GUIDE

 developed breasts and now sports a pink blouse and earrings.
 "Talk

-About, with Russell Dean" [Idle] features
+About, with Russell Dean" [Idle]

 Keith Trapp [Innes], an apparently exceedingly witty man who can't come